 Active participants can withdraw only the amount needed to meet the financial hardship (including the estimated taxes payable on the hardship withdrawal).
 Participants must specify the investment options and the amount or percentage to be taken from each option, unless the withdrawal is for the entire account.
 If no instructions are given, the withdrawal will be made pro-rata from all of the available investment options.
 Also, the amount is subject to any applicable taxes, IRS early withdrawal penalties and withdrawal restrictions (for example, no withdrawals are allowed from the SDBA without first liquidating assets and transferring the necessary amount to the Program’s investment options).

 To request a hardship withdrawal, the participant must:

 - Be 100% vested in the employer source contributions if a non-401(k) hardship withdrawal is requested

-- Have taken all other available withdrawals (such as from the after-tax employee contribution account and rollover account) or loans from any and all plans in which the participant has an account, including this one, if a 401(k) hardship withdrawal is requested
+- Have taken all other available withdrawals (such as from the after-tax employee contribution account and rollover account) from any and all plans in which the participant has an account, including this one, if a 401(k) hardship withdrawal is requested

 - If a non-401(k) hardship withdrawal is requested, have taken all available after-tax withdrawals if there are after-tax contributions in the account.